Frequently Asked Questions

 North Shore Family mediation may suggest a referral to a Child Consultant or you may prefer to make that decision independently.
 The fee is usually paid jointly by the parents directly to the Child Consultant based on their own fee structure.

+For Crows Nest appointments there is two-hour free parking available in the Coles Supermarket car park.
 Street parking is also available, both metered and unmetered for two hours.